7h3Rabbit/StaticWebEpiserverPlugin/README.md

 - a element (href attribute)
 - img element (src attribute)
 - source element (srcset attribute)
+- use element (xlink:href attribute, used in svg)

 ### Following resource types will be stored by default ###
   - css (and resources declared in url())